-Strong and Efficient Consistency with Consistency-aware Durability
+Strong and Efficient Consistency with Consistency-Aware Durability

-AISHWARYA GANESAN, RAMNATTHAN ALAGAPPAN, ANDREA C. ARPACI-DUSSEAU, and REMZI H. ARPACI-DUSSEAU,
+Aishwarya Ganesan, Ramnatthan Alagappan, Andrea C. Arpaci-Dusseau, and Remzi H. Arpaci-Dusseau University of Wisconsin - Madison

-University of Wisconsin - Madison
+Abstract

-We introduce consistency-aware durability or Cad, a new approach to durability in distributed storage that enables strong consistency while delivering high performance.
-We demonstrate the efficacy of this approach by designing cross-client monotonic reads, a novel and strong consistency property that provides monotonic reads across failures and sessions in leader-based systems; such a property can be particularly beneficial in geo-distributed and edge-computing scenarios.
-We build Orca, a modified version of ZooKeeper that implements Cad and cross-client monotonic reads.
-We experimentally show that Orca provides strong consistency while closely matching the performance of weakly consistent ZooKeeper.
-Compared to strongly consistent ZooKeeper, Orca provides significantly higher throughput (1.8-3.3×) and notably reduces latency, sometimes by an order of magnitude in geo-distributed settings.
-We also implement Cad in Redis and show that the performance benefits are similar to that of Cad's implementation in ZooKeeper.
+We introduce consistency-aware durability or CAD, a new approach to durability in distributed storage that enables strong consistency while delivering high performance.
+We demonstrate the efficacy of this approach by designing cross-client monotonic reads, a novel and strong consistency property that provides monotonic reads across failures and sessions in leader-based systems.
+We build ORCA, a modified version of ZooKeeper that implements CAD and cross-client monotonic reads.
+We experimentally show that ORCA provides strong consistency while closely matching the performance of weakly consistent ZooKeeper.
+Compared to strongly consistent ZooKeeper, ORCA provides significantly higher throughput $(1.8-3.3\times)$, and notably reduces latency, sometimes by an order of magnitude in geo-distributed settings.